vchan2/vchan2.github.io/2022DiscreteMath.md

 ### Homework

 Thursday, Feb.
 2: 1.1 and half of 1.2 (light-coloured questions)

+Monday, Feb.
+6: Rest of 1.2 and all of 1.3 (light-coloured questions)

 <!--
 1.2) 3, 5, 6, 12, 15, 19, 20, 27, 32, 46, 57, 58